-Pimento Pepper – All About Them
+Pimento Peppers (aka Cherry Peppers) – All About Them

 The pimento pepper (aka pimiento pepper) is a small heart shaped sweet pepper with a mild flavor.
 It is also called the cherry pepper.

 If you’ve ever tried southern pimento cheese, or enjoyed pimento stuffed green olives, you have already tried the pimento pepper in pickled form.

 The pimento pepper (often spelled pimiento) is also called the cherry pepper.
 It measures 3-4 inches long and 2-3 inches wide.
 Pimiento translates to “pepper” from Spanish.
 See the photo below.
 It is bright red and shaped like a heart.
 You might be most familiar with the pimento as the famous pepper used to stuff olives.

 Interestingly, both “pimento” from Portuguese and “pimiento” from Spanish derive from the Latin “pigmentum”, which means “pigment”.
 The word, pimento, became used as a sort of general term for peppers long ago and even more generalized to include black pepper.